clairewright-217/PyBer_Analysis/README.md

 ## Analysis Overview

-An analysis was done on ride sharing data to show how ride sharing compares between rural, suburban, and urban cities.
+An analysis was done on ride sharing data for one company show how ride sharing compares between rural, suburban, and urban cities.
 Two deliverables were provided:

 1. A dataframe that breaks down the total rides, total drivers, total fares, average fare per ride, and average fare per driver across the three city types.
 2. A line graph that shows how total fares change over a period of time by city type.